 - Add to the pan, rough chopped spinach and cook only until the leaves shrink and turn bright green.

 - Transfer the spinach mixture into large bowl, add the lemon juice, zest, teaspoon of oregano, pepper flakes, salt and ground meat.
 Mix well.

-- Heat the same large skillet on medium-high heat with a little extra-virgin olive oil, and place the burger patties to cook on both sides until golden brown.
-The best burger has an internal temperature of 160 to 165 for a well-done burger, less is you prefer it medium rare.
+- Heat the same large skillet on medium-high heat with a little extra-virgin olive oil, and place the burger patties into the pan to cook on both sides until golden brown.
+The best burger has an internal temperature of 160 to 165 for a well-done burger, less if you prefer it medium rare.

 - Serve with a burger bun and perhaps some Tzatziki sauce.